Acupuncture for Mental Health: Supporting Anxiety, Depression, and PTSD Through Nervous System Regulation

 Greater emotional regulation and resilience

-This root-level regulation distinguishes acupuncture from approaches that focus solely on symptom suppression.
+This root-level regulation distinguishes acupuncture from approaches that focus solely on symptom suppression and helps explain its role as a foundational therapy in systems-based mental health care.

 Acupuncture for Anxiety: Calming Hyperarousal and Restoring Regulation

-Anxiety disorders are strongly associated with chronic sympathetic nervous system activation, even in the absence of real or immediate threat.
+Anxiety disorders are strongly associated with chronic sympathetic nervous system activation, even in the absence of an immediate threat.
 The nervous system remains biased toward vigilance and danger detection, making it difficult to relax, sleep, or feel emotionally safe.

 Common anxiety-related symptoms include: